|Acute Rehabilitation Unit

 To be eligible for admission, the following criteria must be met:

-- The patient is medically stable.
+The patient is medically stable.

-- The patient has the potential to improve function or achieve independence.
+The patient has the potential to improve function or achieve independence.

-- The patient has an identified discharge plan.
+The patient has an identified discharge plan.

-- The patient can tolerate and benefit from 3 hours of therapy daily.
+The patient can tolerate and benefit from 3 hours of therapy daily.